 All is clear till now?
 This part was successful?
 When yes go to the next step, when no start over.
 All steps are easy and clear.
 Read, understand and do it.

-Step 3 - Generate the masternode private key and txid
+Step 3 - Generate the masternode entry and the RPC user and password

 Step 4 - Setting up a Linux VPS